f0xy3u/odin-recipes/README.md

 # odin-recipes
 Hi.
 This is my project for The Odin Project, where i have to proof, that i can work with HTML and that i know how to make simple website.
 At this moment, i should be able to use HTML and create website.
 The project task is to make basic recipe website.
+The result you can see here.